 The 80s were weird guys.
 (Just try listening to some obscure David Bowie songs.)
 But they were onto something with the Weight Loss Soup.
 Broth and a ton of vegetables really is a super low calorie, delicious meal option if you are trying to lose some weight.
 I’m not a doctor; don’t take diet advice from me!
 This soup is delicious and low calorie, and it’s the first thing I make every time I kick off a new healthy eating plan.
 I turn to it when I get bored with salad.
 It has about 250 calories per serving, if you divide it into 12 servings.

 I’ve rounded the soup out with some ground turkey to make it nice and hearty.
 Yes, of course this adds more calories!
-But it will keep you full longer, and it adds a ton of flavor, making your soup taste restaurant quality (yes, really!)
+But it will keep you full longer, and it adds a ton of flavor, making your soup taste restaurant quality (yes, really!).
 I got the turkey tip from Des and Kadee over at Oh So Delicioso, their recipe inspired today’s version!
 If you are not following them, you should, they have amazing recipes!
 Love following them on Instagram too, OhSoDelicioso.

-How to make Weight Loss Soup
+How to Make Weight Loss Vegetable Soup

 Here are the main ingredients you will need for Weight Loss Soup!
 Basically the entire produce section at the store.